AED

 Pediatric considerations

 Kids under 8 or under 55 lbs (25 kg) need pediatric pads or a pediatric key/setting that reduces energy.
-And if you only have adult pads, use them — front and back placement (one center chest, one center back) is better than nothing.
+If you only have adult pads, use them — front and back placement (one center chest, one center back) is better than nothing.
 For infants, manual defibrillator is preferred but AED with pediatric attenuation is acceptable if that's all you have.

 Common Mistakes / What Most People Get Wrong